 (2) The Executive Director or authorized designee must make eligibility determinations for Applications for Developments that meet the criteria in subparagraph (A) or (B) of this paragraph regardless of available fund sources:

-(A) Received an award of funds for the Development from the Department within 15 years preceding the Application Acceptance Date; or
+(A) Received an award of funds or resources from the Development from the Department within 15 years preceding the Application Acceptance Date; or

 (B) Started or completed construction, and are not proposing acquisition or rehabilitation.

 (3) An Application that requires an eligibility determination must identify that fact prior to, or in their Application so that an eligibility determination may be made subject to the Applicant’s appeal rights under 10 TAC §11.902 or 10 TAC §1.7 of this title, as applicable.
 A finding of eligibility under this section does not guarantee an award.
-Applications requiring eligibility determinations generally will not be funded with HOME, or NSP funds.
+Applications requiring eligibility determinations generally will not be funded with HOME or NSP funds.

 (A) Requests under this subsection will not be considered more than 60 calendar days prior to the first Application Acceptance Date published in the NOFA, for the Set-Aside in which the Applicant plans to apply.